-A new online platform aims to share articles, interviews and information regarding more inclusive, responsible finance that promotes sustainable landscape restoration and management.
+A new article series and online platform aim to share issues and best practice for increasing inclusive, responsible finance that promotes sustainable landscape restoration and management

 Our forests and farmland, land use and landscapes are the basis of much of the global economy.
 And they are even more important to those who live in them and live off them.
 But ever-increasing levels of external investment are making huge impacts - positive and negative.
-So to shift the balance in favour of beneficial outcomes, growing attention is now focusing on sustainable business models that include more responsible finance, and that is inclusive of men, women and youth in local communities and indigenous peoples.
+So to shift the balance in favour of beneficial outcomes, global attention is now focusing on sustainable business models that include more responsible finance, and that is inclusive of men, women and youth in local communities and indigenous peoples.